typelevel/cats-effect/site/src/main/tut/concurrency/basics.md

 Scala’s `Future` is optimized for fairness, doing `shift` equivalent after each `map` or `flatMap` so we wouldn't have the problem described above but doing it too much results in putting a lot of pressure on scheduler causing low throughput.
-In typical purely functional programs we have many `flatMaps` because our entire application is just one big `IO` composed of many smaller ones so constant shifting is not feasible but there's always the option to do it if our application has strict latency requirements.
+In typical purely functional programs we have many `flatMaps` because our entire application is just one big `IO` composed of many smaller ones.
+Constant shifting is not feasible but there's always the option to do it if our application has strict latency requirements.

 If you are looking for less manual work - `monix.eval.Task` is great middleground which by default shifts tasks